entropyxyz/entropy-docs/docs/guides/use-the-explorer.md

 ---
 title: "Use the explorer"
-draft: true
 ---

 A blockchain explorer is a web-based tool that functions like a search engine specifically designed for blockchain data.
 Blockchains, like Entropy,  store information in public databases called ledgers.
 These ledgers are transparent, meaning anyone can view them.
-However, the data can be complex and difficult to understand without some assistance.
-Blockchain explorers act as an interface, allowing users to easily search, retrieve, and analyze information on the blockchain.
+However, the data can be complex and challenging to understand without assistance.
+Blockchain explorers act as an interface, allowing users to quickly search, retrieve, and analyze information on the blockchain.

 The [Polkadot\{.js\} Apps](https://polkadot.js.org/apps) is a user interface for interacting with Polkadot and Substrate blockchains.
-Since Entropy is built using Substrate, we can use this explorer to search and view chain-data on the Entropy network.
+Since Entropy is built using Substrate, we can use this explorer to search and view chain data on the Entropy network.

 ## Prerequisites